MPCS Information Session

 Additional information about the program can be found at: http://csmasters.uchicago.edu/ or by sending email to email@example.com.

-I am an Associate Senior Instructional Professor in the Department of Computer Science, where I teach intro CS, software development, computer networks, and distributed systems.
+I am a Senior Instructional Professor in the Department of Computer Science, where I teach intro CS, software development, computer networks, and distributed systems.
 I am also the Director of the Masters Program in Computer Science.

 I am involved in a number of other activities on campus, such as being the faculty advisor to the department’s student organizations.